Eco Living Guide

 2. Use Smart Power Strips to Kill Phantom Loads

-"Phantom load" — also called vampire power — is the energy your devices suck down even when they're turned off.
+"Phantom load" -- also called vampire power -- is the energy your devices draw even when turned off.
 Your TV, game console, phone charger, and microwave are all guilty.
 A smart power strip can automatically cut power to devices in standby mode.
-The Department of Energy estimates phantom loads account for 5–10% of residential energy use.
+According to the U.S. Department of Energy, phantom loads account for 5--10% of residential energy use.
 That's real money dripping away.

 3. Seal Drafts with Removable Weatherstripping

 Drafty windows and doors are energy vampires of a different kind.
 Peel-and-stick weatherstripping is cheap, takes minutes to apply, and peels off cleanly when you leave.
-For under-door gaps, a draft stopper (basically a fabric tube) blocks cold air from creeping in.
-These tiny fixes can reduce heating costs by up to 15%.
+For under-door gaps, a draft stopper blocks cold air from creeping in.
+According to Energy Star, these fixes can reduce heating costs by up to 15%.

 4. Layer Up Your Windows